NixLine-org/nixline-baseline/README.md

   - uses: cachix/install-nix-action@v31
 ```

-Organizations forking NixLine should maintain this pattern by:
+Organizations forking Lineage should maintain this pattern by:
 1. Forking both `.github` and `nixline-baseline` repositories
 2. Updating workflow references to point to their organization
 3. Never calling actions directly from baseline workflows